 The 79th Infantry Division as the other US Infantry Divisions engaged three Infantry Regiments into battle.
 You have already discovered the story of the 313th Infantry Regiment during the Cherbourg Campaign, now let’s talk about the 314th Infantry Regiment.
-Who were they?
-Who was in command?
-Where did they fight?

 Before embarking in this noble undertaking, the 314th Infantry Regiment was stationed near Southampton in scattered staging areas.
 Soldiers embarked by small units onboard various types of landing crafts and liberty ships.